-It is also open for the victim to pursue the offender direct for payment of compensation, although this may not be realistic, on the basis that the victim does not wish to have any contact with the offender.
-Even if this is possible, the offender may not have the financial means to pay compensation.
+It is open to the victim to pursue the offender direct for payment of compensation.
+Regrettably this may not be a realistic option.
+The victim is unlikely to want to have any contact with the offender.
+Even if they do, the offender may not have the financial means to make a payment of compensation.

 Fortunately, there is another route to compensation that does not involve having contact with the offender.
-The road to that compensation is making a claim to the Criminal Injuries Compensation Authority.
+That road to compensation is a claim to the Criminal Injuries Compensation Authority.

 It is therefore important that where serious and life changing injuries have been sustained as a result of a crime of violence, full and proper compensation is obtained.
 The CICA scheme is run on a tariff system, which means the award is determined by the nature and severity of the injuries.
-The highest award the CICA can make is £500,000 (half a million pounds), but the vast majority of payments are for a substantially lower sum.
-A solicitor will be able to advise you of the likely range of awards once they have a full understanding of the extent of the injuries and the impact on your life.
+The highest award the CICA can make is £500,000, but the vast majority of payments are for substantially lower sums.
+A solicitor will be able to advise you of the likely range of awards once they have a full understanding of the extent of the injuries and the consequences upon your health.

 There are many eligibility conditions, so it is important to understand whether you will be entitled to compensation.
 One important rule is about time.
 In the majority of cases an application for compensation should be made within two years of the violent crime.
-There are exceptions to this rule, particularly in the case of child sexual abuse, where the rule is that the claim for compensation must be made to the CICA within two years of the crime being reported to the police.
+However, there are exceptions and in some cases it may be possible to recover compensation even when the report to the police, about the crime, is made many years after the offence took place.
+This is so in cases of child sexual abuse, where the rule is that the claim for compensation must be made to the CICA within two years of the crime being reported to the police.

 There are other important qualifying conditions for compensation so taking legal advice may maximise your chances of making a successful application for compensation.